jeremiahfallin/bgc/src/pages/events/index.md

 # Our Fundraising events

-We have two major fundraising events each year, along with several events ran by our partners over the course of the year.
+We have two major fundraising events each year, along with several events run by our partners over the course of the year.